BekMart/21-practice/README.md

 - I can confirm that all the functions work as expected:

+### Start the game

-    - When the game starts or the deal button is selected, a new deck of 52 cards is created in order and then randomly shuffled before dealing the cards to each of the players.
-At this point, the deal button is hidden from the screen as it is deactivated.
+- When the page loads, the cards are created into a deck and shuffled, before being dealt out to start the game.
+There is a sound associated with the cards being dealt and once complete, the deal button is hidden as it is deactivated.
+- The opponent is dealt two cards but only one of them is visible to the user as the first card just shows the reverse side.
+- The opponent's score remains unknown, displaying just a question mark until the user ends the round.
-    - Two cards are dealt to the opponent, with one face down and two cards are dealt to the player.
+- The player is dealt two cards which are both displayed on their side of the table.
+- The total value of these cards is displayed in brackets where it says player score, to assist them in making their decision on how to play the rest of the round.
+- Once the cards are all dealt, the player can click either hit or stay which are in the center of the game area.
+- When the user hovers over the buttons, the colours become inverted and once clicked the button depresses.

+### Hit

+- The user can click the hit button whilst their total score is 21 or below.
-    - When the hit button is activated, the player is dealt an additional card, which appears in their hand.
+- This will extract another card from the deck and display it with the other cards in their hand.
-    - The player score is calculated and displayed throughout the duration of the game.
-There is a function which calculates this based on the card selected and the value that it holds.
+- There is a sound effect for dealing a single card to the player.
+- The value of the additional card is added to their current score and displayed on screen.

+### Stay

+- The user clicks stay if they are happy with their score and want to end the round.
+- The opponent will pick up additional cards until their score is 17 or above.
+These additional cards will be sourced from the shuffled pack and placed alongside the other cards in their hand which will now all be revealed along with their score total.
+- At this point the stay and hit buttons are deactivated and will disappear from the screen, whilst the deal button is reactivated and returns to the center.
+- The result will then be announced.

+### Special ace card

-    - There is a function that will automatically calculate the value of an ace as 1 instead of 11 if the score of either player exceeds 21 and they have an ace in their hand.
+- There is a function that allows the ace to reduce from the value of 11 to 1 if the player has one in their hand and their score exceeds 21.

+### Results

+- Depending on each player's score, the results will appear in the middle of the screen as animated text with an associated sound effect to reveal who has won.
+- The tally of games won will then be increased depending on who the winner of the round is.
-    - If the player score exceeds 21 then the game will automatically end and the "BUST!" message will be displayed, meaning that the opponent has won, regardless of their score.
+- If the user draws a card that makes their score exceed 21 then the round will automatically end, and the result will display bust.
+The opponent will win this round regardless of their total score.
-    - Once the stay button is clicked, the round is over.
-The hit and stay buttons are disabled and disappear whilst the deal button is reactivated and appears in their place.
-    - The opponent's hidden card is then revealed along with any other cards that the opponent has in their hand.
-    - The opponent will pick up additional cards whilst their score is below 17.
-    - The opponent score is revealed after the stay button has been activated and all their cards have been revealed.
-    - There is a function to record who won the round and increment their games won tally to show how many rounds have been won by each contestant.
-    - Once the scores are calculated and revealed an animated message is displayed in the middle of the screen which grows from the center and disappears after 3 seconds.
+![The opponent's cards are all now revealed as is their associated score.
+Their games won has increased also as they have won this round.
+Bust is being displayed in red bold font in the middle of the screen to declare the result.][bust]

-    - Audio effects are played at certain points throughout the game:
-        - When the cards are dealt.
-        - When the results are being displayed.
-    - When the user hovers over any of the buttons, the colours are inverted and the button depresses when they click on it.
-    - When the Game Rules button is clicked, the rules of the game are displayed in a modal.
-The user can either click on the x in the corner or anywhere else on the screen to escape and return to the game.
+### Deal

+- The user can then press the deal button which will shuffle a new deck and deal a new set of cards, whilst keeping a tally of who has won the previous rounds.
+- Once the deal button has been clicked, it will become hidden and the hit and stay buttons will reappear as they are now available to use again.

+### Reset game

-    - There is a button to restart the game.
-This will wipe clean any previous scores and tallies that have been accrued and set up a new game.
+- There is a button at the bottom of the page to reset the entire game if the user wants to clear the previous game scores and restart.

 All of the above functions have been tested through running the game and using the console log on DevTools to ensure that everything is behaving the way that it ought to be.